Road Trip to Yellowstone on the Oregon Trail

 Sitting astride the Continental Divide, high up in the northern Rockies at the northwest corner of Wyoming, Yellowstone National Park is one of the true wonders of the natural world.
 A veritable greatest hits of Mother Nature, the park is packed full of burbling geysers, magnificent canyons, raging waterfalls, and still-wild wildlife.
 The country’s (and the world’s) oldest national park, established in 1872, Yellowstone was first explored by frontiersman John Colter, who passed through in 1807; it’s also one of the largest parts of the lower 48 states never to be farmed or fenced.

-The other main sight is the Grand Canyon of the Yellowstone River, where a pair of powerful waterfalls cascade into a 20-mile-long, half-mile-wide, and more than 1,000-foot-deep canyon of eroding yellow stone.
+The other main sight is the Grand Canyon of the Yellowstone River, where a pair of powerful waterfalls cascade into a more than 20-mi-long (32-km), half-mile-wide (0.8-km), and more than 1,000-ft-deep (305-m) canyon of eroding yellow stone.
 Parking areas line the north and south rims of the canyon, allowing access to trails along the edge of the gorge.
 A personal favorite is Uncle Tom’s Trail, leaving from the south side of the falls.
 More a staircase than a trail, this route zigzags steeply down the walls of the canyon, bringing you face to face with the falls.
 Farther along the south rim is Artist’s Point, which gives the classic view of the canyon.
 Also, two “Brink of the Falls” routes lead from the north side down to where the waters plunge.

-Along with these two main attractions, there are many more sights to see, so take the time to visit the visitors centers, talk to the rangers, and find out what other wonders await.
-Covering more than 2.2 million acres, Yellowstone is a big place, plenty big enough to absorb the many tourists who come here during the peak summer season.
+Beyond these two main attractions, there are many more to see, so explore the visitors centers and talk to the rangers to find out what other wonders await.
+Covering more than 2.2 million ac (890,300 ha), Yellowstone is a big place, plenty big enough to absorb the many tourists who come here during the peak summer season.
 Whatever you do, don’t try to see it all in a day or two; if time is tight, choose one or two places and spend all your time there.
 Get out of the car, hike a few trails, and enjoy.

 Yellowstone Lodgings and Practicalities

-The $30 entry fee for each noncommercial vehicle covers seven days, opt for a combo pass for $50 to visit nearby Grand Teton National Park.
+The $35 entry fee for each noncommercial vehicle covers seven days, opt for an annual pass for $70 to visit nearby Grand Teton National Park.
 (The America the Beautiful Annual Pass is a better value at around $80—it offers admission to all National Parks and Federal Recreational Lands for an entire family for a full year.)
 Yellowstone’s visitor facilities book up well in advance (sometimes up to a year), so if you want the complete experience, it’s best to plan ahead as much as possible.

 Places to eat include the usual cafeteria-type restaurants at all of the park’s hotels and lodges, plus a truly remarkable restaurant at the classic Old Faithful Inn, with a three-story log-cabin dining room and food that’s as good as it gets in the national parks.